Current Semester Courses - Fall 2024

 Kelly Van Andel, kvanande@unm.edu

 This course studies biblical texts within their historical and literary contexts, and it examines how the authors of the Bible utilize literary forms and tools such as the parable, proverb, allegory, and so on, to convey particular messages.
 It additionally explores the importance of the Bible as a source of English and American literature.
-Units of study include Narrative, Poetry, the Gospels, the Letter, Apocalyptic Literature, and the Hebrew Bible and Christian New Testament in literature.
+Units of study include Narrative, Poetry, the Gospels, the Letter, Apocalyptic Literature, and the Hebrew Bible and Christian New Testament in English and American Literature.
 There are weekly quizzes and class discussions, two exams, and one short presentation.

 305.001: Mythology